-- ?
-View Name Lists the SNMP views configured in the Add View page.
-A maximum of 32 views can be configured.
-(Range: 1-32 characters) - ?
-OID Subtree Adds an additional object identifier of a branch within the MIB tree to the selected View.
+- ◆ View Name Lists the SNMP views configured in the Add View page.
+(Range: 1-32 characters) - ◆ OID Subtree Adds an additional object identifier of a branch within the MIB tree to the selected View.
 Wild cards can be used to mask a specific portion of the OID string.
-(Range: 1-64 characters) - ?
-Type Indicates if the object identifier of a branch within the MIB tree is included or excluded from the SNMP view.
+(Range: 1-64 characters) - Type Indicates if the object identifier of a branch within the MIB tree is included or excluded from the SNMP view.